b3-exmo/b3-exmo.github.io/docs/Tithing money/SEC/WSJ Interview.md

 &nbsp;

-Oh, but one other note before continuing...

-&nbsp;

 ## Notes
 > *A whistleblower revealed a few years ago that the [Church of Jesus Christ of Latter-day Saints had an estimated $100 billion investment portfolio](https://archive.is/o/BbqbV/https://www.wsj.com/articles/the-mormon-church-amassed-100-billion-it-was-the-best-kept-secret-in-the-investment-world-11581138011), and ==at the time==, church officials called the holdings a rainy-day account.*